Skip to main content

 Of the 913 surveyed, 79% were Americans and 21% were Australians.
 The Environmental Performance Index (EPI) of these two countries is relatively similar: Australia ranks 21st in the world, and the U.S. ranks 27th.
 Although they are not the worst countries in terms of environmental “scores,” they both share an enormous room for improvement and growth.
 Continue reading to see which specific environmental issues concerned our participants the most.

-Issue by Issue
+Issue by issue

 Environmental concern breakdown